jcanton/swe4py/slides/slides/2.1-testing/section-slides.md

 Parametrization and Mocking

-1. use `pytest.mark.parametrize` in a `core.py` test to test more combinations of input
+1. use `pytest.mark.parametrize` in `test_count_vowels` to change one test with multiple asserts into multiple tests with one assert each.
+Run and see the output.
-1. Mark this test with a custom `mark` named `futurefuzz`
-1. Run the test with `pytest --strict-markers`

 1. Write a test in `test_app.py` that mocks `os.getenv` and makes the function using `os.getenv` fail

 ---